RayBenefield/hermes/worklog.md

 # Work Log

+## #91

+Hopefully the last double session.
+I finished up the integration testing for the votes.
+I just need to refactor out the final trigger which is the winnerDecided system.
+Once that is done then I can add the final integration test and then look into updating the domain system to "address" messages to different players.
+This will be important to setup integration testing for the notifying of votes to other players.
+So that will probably be the last block today.

 ## #90

 This was a painful session, I went to go setup the testing for voting, and then